japila-books/spark-sql-internals/docs/physical-operators/ProjectExec.md

 * `ExtractPythonUDFs` physical optimization is requested to link:spark-sql-ExtractPythonUDFs.adoc#apply[optimize a physical query plan] (and link:spark-sql-ExtractPythonUDFs.adoc#extract[extracts Python UDFs])

 !!! note
-    The following is the order of applying the above execution planning strategies to logical query plans when `SparkPlanner` or link:hive/HiveSessionStateBuilder.adoc#planner[Hive-specific SparkPlanner] are requested to link:spark-sql-catalyst-QueryPlanner.adoc#plan[plan a logical query plan into one or more physical query plans]:
+    The following is the order of applying the above execution planning strategies to logical query plans when `SparkPlanner` or link:hive/HiveSessionStateBuilder.adoc#planner[Hive-specific SparkPlanner] are requested to link:catalyst/QueryPlanner.md#plan[plan a logical query plan into one or more physical query plans]:

     1. [HiveTableScans](../hive/HiveTableScans.md)
     1. [FileSourceStrategy](../execution-planning-strategies/FileSourceStrategy.md)